 Pronunciation of 'Myrtaceae'

-The word 'Myrtaceae' refers to a family of flowering plants commonly known as the myrtle family.
+The word 'Myrtaceae' refers to a family of flowering plants, commonly known as the myrtle family.
 It is pronounced as 'mɜːrˈteɪsiː' in English.
-The word originates from the Latin name 'Myrtus,' which means 'myrtle,' and the suffix '-aceae,' which denotes a family in botanical nomenclature.

 Word Origin

-The word 'Myrtaceae' originates from the Latin word 'Myrtus,' meaning 'myrtle,' combined with the suffix '-aceae,' which is used in botanical taxonomy to denote a plant family.
+The word 'Myrtaceae' originates from the Latin word 'Myrtus', which means 'myrtle', and the suffix '-aceae', which is used to denote plant families.

 Pronunciation Details